History > Ship Transport to Kronstadt, Russia in 1766

 Die Frau Diederika

-On August 16, 1766, the galliot Die Frau Diederika (The Mrs. Diederika) arrived at Kronstadt under the command of Johann Joachim Luna.
+On August 16, 1766, the galliot Die Frau Diederika (Mrs. Diederika) arrived at Kronstadt under the command of Johann Joachim Luna.
 The ship carried between 295 and 304 colonists.

 Die Jäger

-One of the larger ships carrying 295 colonists, Die Jäger (The Hunter) was commanded by Gabriel Will.
-The ship is listed a shnyava (German: schnau) which is a small sailing merchant or military vessel distributed from the second half of the XVII century to the end of the XIX century in northern Europe and Russia.
-The slurches had two masts with straight sails and a bushprit, a stackel and a clover.
-The average displacement of the schnyava was about 150 tons, length 25-30 meters, width 6-8 meters.
+One of the larger ships carrying 295 colonists, Die Jäger (The Hunter), was commanded by Gabriel Will.
+The ship is listed as a shnyava (English: Snow, German: Schnau), a small sailing merchant or military vessel distributed from the second half of the XVII century to the end of the XIX century in northern Europe and Russia.
+The shnyavas had two masts with straight sails and a bushprit, a stackel and a clover.
+The average displacement of the schnyava was about 150 tons, with a length of 25-30 meters and a width of 6-8 meters.

 Die Jungfer Frederika